src-d/blog/content/post/kallax.md

 ## Dealing with relationships

 Consider the following models.
-We have people, which can have many pets and a pet has an inverse relationship with its owner.
+We have people who can have many pets, and a pet has an inverse relationship with its owner.
 ```go
 type Person struct {
         kallax.Model `table:"people"`